 This set comes with numbers 1-20 represented in 4 different ways!

 Subitizing Pocket Chart Sorts

-I would start with shuffling the subitizing cards and passing them out to your students in a whole class setting during morning circle time.
-You would then call on students one by one to have them place their subitizing card in the pocket chart under the correct number.
+I would start with shuffling the subitizing cards and passing them out to your students in a whole class setting during Circle Time.
+You would then call on students one by one to have them place their subitizing cards in the pocket chart under the correct number.

-You can also use in small groups to check for understanding or as a quick assessment.
+You can also use this activity in small groups to check for understanding or as a quick assessment.